jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/AccelInterruptHandlingDesign.md

     * Open Interface for triggering Bottom-Half execution using `DfwkClientInterfaceOpen`
         * Same interface can be used for both FATAL and SYS_MSG communication.
     * Initialize Async Request using `DfwkAsyncRequestInitialize` : This will be used by ISR to kick off bottom-half execution.
+    * Same Request object can't be reused until first request completes.
+So total of 2 (ACCEL TYPES (SDM / CDED)) * 2 (Interrupt types (DOORBELL / FATAL)) = 4 requests will be initialized.

 ```mermaid
 sequenceDiagram